 FCSIC insures the timely payment of principal and interest on Systemwide Debt Securities.
 Systemwide Debt Securities are the general unsecured joint and several obligations of the Farm Credit System Banks.
 Systemwide Debt Securities are not obligations of and are not guaranteed by the U.S. government.
-As stated in the Farm Credit Quarterly Information Statement of the Farm Credit System, outstanding Systemwide Debt Securities totaled \$309.1 billion and \$282.9 billion as of September 30, 2020, and 2019 respectively.
+As stated in the Farm Credit Quarterly Information Statement of the Farm Credit System, outstanding Systemwide Debt Securities reported by the Farm Credit System Banks totaled \$329.0 billion and \$309.1 billion as of September 30, 2021, and 2020 respectively.
 The insurance provided by FCSIC is also not an obligation of and is not guaranteed by the U.S. government.
 Under current law, if FCSIC does not have sufficient funds to pay unpaid principal and interest on insured Systemwide Debt Securities, the Farm Credit System Banks will be required to make payments under joint and several liability.
-As of September 30, 2020, and 2019, FCSIC reported an Insurance Fund balance of \$5.4 billion and \$5.1 billion, respectively.
+As of September 30, 2021, and 2020, FCSIC reported an Insurance Fund balance of \$5.8 billion and \$5.4 billion, respectively.

 FDIC insures bank and savings association deposits, which exposes FDIC to various risks.
-FDIC has estimated total insured deposits of \$8,926.6 billion as of September 30, 2020, and \$7,736.9 billion as of September 30, 2019, for the DIF.
-The increase in insured deposits is primarily a result of actions taken by monetary and fiscal authorities, and individuals, businesses, and financial market participants in response to the COVID-19 pandemic.
+FDIC has estimated total insured deposits of \$9,577.1 billion and \$8,926.6 billion as of September 30, 2021, and 2020 respectively, for the DIF.
+The increase in insured deposits is due in part to the result of actions taken by monetary and fiscal authorities, and individuals, businesses, and financial market participants in response to the COVID-19 pandemic in FY 2020.
+Additional rounds of federal stimulus payments, and elevated personal savings contributed to the increase in insured deposits in FY 2021.

-The government has guarantee contingencies that are reasonably possible in the amount of \$185.6 billion as of September 30, 2020, and \$165.6 billion as of September 30, 2019.
+The government has guarantee contingencies that are reasonably possible in the amount of \$105.9 billion and \$185.6 billion as of September 30, 2021, and 2020, respectively.

-PBGC reported \$185.5 billion and \$165.5 billion as of September 30, 2020, and 2019, respectively, for the estimated aggregate unfunded vested benefits exposure to the PBGC for private-sector single-employer and multi-employer defined benefit pension plans that are classified as a reasonably possible exposure to loss.
-As of September 30, 2020, PBGC's estimate of its single-employer reasonably possible exposure increased to \$176.2 billion.
-The single-employer program contingencies increase of \$21.5 billion is largely due to the decrease in the interest factors used for estimating exposure and the increase in the number of companies with lower than investment grade bond ratings and/or credit scores.
-PBGC's estimate of its multiemployer reasonably possible exposure decreased to \$9.3 billion in FY 2020.
-The \$1.5 billion decrease in the multi-employer program contingency exposure is primarily due to the net effect of removing three larger plans that are no longer classified as reasonably possible.
+PBGC reported \$105.7 billion and \$185.5 billion as of September 30, 2021, and 2020, respectively, for the estimated aggregate unfunded vested benefits exposure to PBGC for private-sector single-employer and multiemployer defined benefit pension plans that are classified with a reasonably possible exposure to loss.
+As of September 30, 2021, PBGC's estimate of its single-employer reasonably possible exposure decreased to \$105.4 billion.
+The single-employer program contingencies decrease of \$70.8 billion is largely due to the positive investment results on plan assets during calendar year 2020 and the decline in the number of companies with lower than investment grade bond ratings and/or credit scores.
+PBGC's estimate of its multiemployer reasonably possible exposure decreased to \$0.3 billion in FY 2021.
+The \$9.0 billion decrease in the multiemployer program contingency exposure is primarily due to the removal of thirteen larger plans that are no longer classified as reasonably possible and the decline in the reasonably possible small plan bulk reserve due to adjustments made to account for the new SFA program.

-FDIC reported \$0.1 billion as of September 30, 2020, and 2019 for additional risk identified in the financial services industry that could result in additional loss to the DIF should potentially vulnerable insured institutions ultimately fail.
+FDIC reported \$0.2 billion and \$0.1 billion as of September 30, 2021, and 2020, respectively for additional risk identified in the financial services industry that could result in additional loss to the DIF should potentially vulnerable insured institutions ultimately fail.
 Actual losses, if any, will largely depend on future economic and market conditions.